Peter Brock: Legacy

 In honour of his achievements and in recognition of his contribution to Australian motorsport, the Bathurst 1000 winner's trophy now carries his name.
 The Peter Brock Trophy was first incorporated for the 2006 Supercheap Auto Bathurst 1000.
 The race was won by Craig Lowndes and Jamie Whincup driving a Ford BA Falcon.
 Lowndes had long been regarded as Brock's protégé, and was a teammate of Brock in 1996.
 Lowndes and Whincup would go on to win three Bathurst 1000s in succession, matching the feat that Brock achieved twice.

 Next to the site of his most famous motor racing achievements at Mount Panorama, a memorial statue was built adjacent to the National Motor Racing Museum in Bathurst.
 Unveiled in 2008, the statue features Brock standing on his 1984 Bathurst-winning Holden VK Commodore.
 Two roads in Sydney have been named Peter Brock Drive: in Oran Park as part of the housing development that replaced Oran Park Raceway, and in Eastern Creek, near Sydney Motorsport Park.
+In 1997, the Skyline section at the top of the Mount Panorama race track was renamed Brock's Skyline in his honor.

 A two-part television miniseries entitled Brock was aired on Network Ten in October 2016, with Matthew Le Nevez playing the title character.
 However, the miniseries received criticism for trivialising and titillating his life.